-As an alternative to metal, granite memorial plaques are easy to clean and maintain.
+- Granite: An alternative to metal, granite memorial plaques are easy to clean and maintain.
 If you choose granite, you aren’t limited to grey and white colours in the design.
 There are many colours available to you, including granite with a subtle sparkle.
 Ask your local Funeral Director about the types of granite they can provide for the plaque.

 Choose a memorial plaque in memory of your loved one

 If you would like to commemorate the memory of your loved one with a memorial plaque, please contact your local Funeral Director for further help and advice.